kamranayub/.JSON/readme.md

 	return View(user);

+### Properties ###

+ - Credentials (`ICredentials`): default null
+  - Gets or sets the credentials used for the request
+ - Encoding (`Encoding`): default UTF8
+  - Gets or sets the encoding used for the request
+ - ForceSendAuthorization (`bool`): default false
+  - Gets or sets a value indicating whether to force sending the `Authorization` HTTP header on the first request

 ## Standalone JSON Parsing - `Json` ##

 Don't fret if you don't want to use this only for web services.
 Why not just create a `Json` object?